 Most people know that Twitter is a micro-blogging network of real-time posts that are limited to 140 characters or less, but few people understand how they might benefit from Twitter.
-The truth is Twitter is used by many people for many different things.
-So what is Twitter and why should you care?
+The truth is that Twitter is used by many people for many different things.
+So what is Twitter, and why should you care?

-Watch the video To get a better idea of what Twitter is all about.
+Watch the video to get a better idea of what Twitter is all about.

 Today's Twitter is now less focused on “What are you doing?” and more about “What’s going on?”
-It has emerged as a source for discovery with a focus on sharing relevant information and engaging in conversation.
+It has emerged as a source for discovery, with a focus on sharing relevant information and engaging in conversation.
 Many people now think of Twitter as a news source rather than a social network, using it for networking and discussion based on their own interests.

 In addition, 65% of users only check the site for updates once or twice a week.
 If you join Twitter, there's no pressure to spend hours tweeting or trying to gain followers.
 In fact, you don’t even have to join the conversation.
 You can simply follow your interests and get information whenever you want without ever composing any tweets.

 - Follow Your Interests.
 Discover Your World.
 Twitter.
 (Mar 2011)